linudz/linudz.github.io/index.md

 As a Bioinformatics lab manager in the Navarro's group, I take care of several aspects of the bioinformatics routine in the lab.

 # Selected Publications
 A full list of my publications is available in my [Google Scholar](https://scholar.google.com/citations?user=Na2xNecAAAAJ&hl=it).
+Here I report just a few references that better explain what I am doing at the moment.

 **CAAStools, a toolbox to identify and test Convergent Amino Acid Substitutions.** ***Barteri et al.,*** **[BiorXIV, 2023](https://www.biorxiv.org/content/10.1101/2022.12.14.520422v2.abstract)**